Ferganasaurus: Discovery and naming

 The holotype, PIN N 3042/1 (two dorsal and sixteen caudal vertebrae, a pelvis and limb bones), was discovered in 1966 by Kurzanov and Rhozdestvensky in Middle Jurassic (Callovian)-aged rocks from the Balabansai Formation, Kyrgyzstan, but it was subsequently lost with only drawings of the holotype remaining.
-A 2000 expedition into the Balabansai Formaiton yielded a second specimen of Ferganasaurus, but despite this new material, and the drawings of the originals, no cranial material has ever been attributed to Ferganasaurus.
-In 2003, the species Freganasaurus verzilini was described by Alifanov & Averianov.
+A 2000 expedition into the Balabansai Formation yielded a second specimen of Ferganasaurus, but despite this new material, and the drawings of the originals, no cranial material has ever been attributed to Ferganasaurus.
+In 2003, the species Ferganasaurus verzilini was described by Alifanov & Averianov.

 Description

 Ferganasaurus grew up to 18 m long with an estimated body mass of 15 tonnes.